 Aliya already has the basic knowledge of what s3x is all about so her father gives her guides concerning s3x and other things he refers to as fifth, which can corrupt the beautiful room which is her mind.

-He advises her not to watch movies scenes that depict s3x and also be watchful about the company she keeps.
+He advises her not to watch movie scenes that depict s3x and also be watchful about the company she keeps.

 3. Chapter Three – “WORK”

-This leads to the discussion about parents choosing their children’s career.
-This is not always a good idea as such child is only pursuing his parents’ dream and not his dream.
-This in the end will only spell doom for both parties and lead to a waste of everyone’s time if the child decides to follow his dreams afterwards.
+This leads to a discussion about parents choosing their children’s career.
+This is not always a good idea as such a child is only pursuing his parents’ dream and not his dream.
+This, in the end, will only spell doom for both parties and lead to a waste of everyone’s time if the child decides to follow his dreams afterwards.
 Mr. Bello is of the opinion that children are educated in order to be able to think for themselves and parents must learn to listen to them.

-Afterwards Mr. Bello laments about the negative effects of technology on the young generation.
-Technology has most effects on reading habits as most young people prefer visiting the social media and surfing the internet than reading books.
+Afterward, Mr. Bello laments about the negative effects of technology on the young generation.
+Technology has most effects on reading habits as most young people prefer visiting social media and surfing the internet than reading books.
 This has reduced their thinking capability, spelling and language skills.

 4. Chapter Four – “THE GANDHI TEST”

 The Gandhi Test is gotten from the words of Mahatma Gandhi, an Indian who fights for the independence of his country from Great Britain.

 The test is that “you can tell that what you are doing is good or bad if you want other people to know about it or not“.
 This statement explains how a person can make morally right decisions.